Fenelon02/cotacao-de-moedas/README.md

-#📄 License
+# 📄 License

-This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file.
+This project is licensed under the **MIT License**.
+You can view the full license [here](https://github.com/username/repository/blob/main/LICENSE).